 Create validated full and incremental backups of your database between scheduled backups.
-Schedule regular and recurring backups by using maintenance plans.

 You must have the BackupDatabase privilege.